zengulus-d-and-d-tools/5e-unified-roller-base/docs/MissionTimeline.md

 Session chronicle for beats, fallout, and rolling heat.
 Designed for quick capture mid-play—no doc editor required.

 ## Layout
-- **Event Form** – Toggle the log form to add an operation title, focus/district, heat delta, tags, highlights, fallout, and follow-up notes.
-Everything saves directly into the unified store.
+- **Event Form** – Toggle the log form to add operation title, focus/district, heat delta, tags, optional image URL, highlights, fallout, and follow-up notes.
+Events save directly into the active case timeline.
-- **Filter Bar** – Live search plus dropdowns for focus and sort order (Newest, Oldest, Heat).
-Toggle Heat/Fallout-only or hide resolved entries when you want to focus on open threads.
+- **Filter Bar** – Live search, focus filter, sort order (Newest, Oldest, Heat), and toggles for `Heat / Fallout only`, `Auto-sync Heat`, and `Hide Resolved`.
-- **Timeline List** – Cards display title, summary, tags, Heat/Fallout chips, and an optional image.
-Use the resolved toggle to flip between pending and resolved status without leaving the page.
+- **Filter Actions** – One-click jump to `leads.html` plus `Export Recap`, which downloads a filtered markdown summary (`mission-timeline-recap-YYYY-MM-DD.md`) and attempts clipboard copy.
+- **Timeline List** – Cards support inline edits and status toggles.
+Per-event actions include `Lead Queue`, `Board`, and soft delete with undo timing.
+- **Procedure Shield Action** – Positive-heat events show `Shield -1` (or `Shield -1 (Free)` when available) to reduce event heat using Prep/Procedure resources.

 ## Usage Flow
 1. **Prep** – Before session start, skim the previous beats via the Heat-only filter to remind the table what’s still hot.
 2. **Live Logging** – Add events as they happen; tagging by guild or location makes the filter bar priceless later.
-3. **Debrief** – After action, edit entries in place to mark rewards, note consequences, or flip the resolved status when fallout is handled.
+3. **Triage** – Promote high-value beats into Lead Queue and jump selected events to Board for visual linking.
+4. **Debrief** – Mark resolved items, annotate fallout/follow-up, then export a recap of the filtered view for session notes.

 ## Case Context
 - **Active Case Source** – Timeline reads the currently active case from Tools Hub (`tools.html` -> `Active Case Context` panel).
 - **Case CRUD Location** – Create, rename, switch, and delete cases in Tools Hub.
 Timeline then reads/writes event logs for that active case only.

+## Integrations
+- **Lead Queue** – `Lead Queue` on an event creates/focuses an event lead and opens `leads.html?leadId=<id>`.
+- **Case Board** – `Board` opens `board.html?linkType=timeline-event&id=<event_id>`.
+Board focuses an existing linked node or spawns one from store data.
+- **Prep & Procedure Clocks** – `Shield -1` reads `rtf_prep_procedure_state_v1`.
+If prep is full, one free shield is available per active case/session.
+Otherwise it spends 1 Procedure segment, updates Heat, and logs a shield event.
+- **Deep-Link Filters** – URL query params (`search`, `focus`, or `id`) prefill timeline filters and are then removed from the address bar.

 ## Tips
-- Toggle **Auto-sync Heat** in the filter bar to automatically apply event Heat deltas to the Campaign Hub heat meter (clamped 0–6).
-Disable it if your table prefers manual control.
+- **Auto-sync Heat** is enabled by default; disable it if your table wants manual Campaign Hub heat control.
 - Use tags like `fallout`, `intel`, or `debt` so searching weeks later is trivial.
+- Use `Lead Queue` for unresolved threads instead of overloading follow-up text with open questions.
-- Pair entries with Requisition or Encounter cards via consistent naming to reconstruct entire operations on demand.
+- Pair entries with Requisition or Encounter cards via consistent naming to reconstruct operations quickly.
 - Hide resolved entries during prep to keep the timeline focused on active leads.

 ## Cross-Links
 - [Case Board](CaseBoard.md) (`board.html`) – Pull timeline events into event nodes so beats, fallout, and Heat-driving moments stay tied to the active investigation graph.
+- [Lead Queue](Leads.md) (`leads.html`) – Prioritize open questions with status + voting, then jump back into Board or Timeline context.
+- [Prep & Procedure Clocks](PrepProcedureClocks.md) (`prep-procedure.html`) – Feeds shield resources used by timeline `Shield -1` actions.

 ## Related Project
 For a less setting-specific version of this toolset, see [5e-unified-roller-base](https://github.com/zengulus-d-and-d-tools/5e-unified-roller-base).